Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ![Overview](./ReadmeFiles/Create-Fetch_Click.png)

 Select an operation in the web API and an auth context value to apply.
 Then select **Save or Update**.
 This updates this mapping in the local app's database.
-We advise you use the same auth context value for operations if possible, as this ensures that the user is redirected to Azure AD just once to perform the step-up authN.
+We advise you use the same auth context value for operations if possible, as this ensures that the user is redirected to Microsoft Entra ID just once to perform the step-up authN.

 > :warning: When changing auth context mappings, have the user sign-out and sign-back in for the changes to take effect.